nikitavoloboev/data/business/pricing.md

 # Pricing

-Before selling things I owned, I look prices of other same or similar items on the marketplace and price the item accordingly.
+Before selling things I owned, I look at prices of same or similar items on the marketplace and price my item accordingly.

 ## Links